-I. INNOVATION IS PROMOTED WHEN ECO-NOMIC ACTORS HAVE THE FREEDOM TO DESIGN AND CREATE THEIR OWN PROD-UCTS AND BUSINESS MODELS.
+I. INNOVATION IS PROMOTED WHEN ECONOMIC ACTORS HAVE THE FREEDOM TO DESIGN AND CREATE THEIR OWN PRODUCTS AND BUSINESS MODELS.

 Innovation, whether as a result of "creative destruction," Joseph A. Schumpeter, Capitalism, Socialism and Democracy 81-86 (1942), or through iterative evolution, is a critical force in our economy.
-Accordingly, firms must have the freedom to create products and business models as they see fit in response to consumer demand.
-This ability inherently promotes both consumer welfare and total welfare.
+Accordingly, firms must have the freedom to create products and business models as they see fit in response to consumer demand; this inherently promotes both consumer welfare and total welfare.

 The NCAA's product, amateur college athletic competitions, is just such a product.
 Whether measured by consumer demand or any other metric, it is one of the most successful products in the history of our economy.
 It represents a prime example of creating and adapting a product to a changing marketplace.
-In particular, as supply and demand of college sports transitioned to television, and now to the complexities of our digital economy, the NCAA's consistent and growing popularity reflects a product-"amateur sports" played by students and identified with the academic tradition-that continues to generate enormous consumer interest.
-Moreover, it appears without dispute that the NCAA, while in control of the design of its own athletic products, has preserved their integrity as amateur sports, notwithstanding the commercial success of some of them, particularly Division I basketball and Football Subdivision football.
-Even the less commercially successful sports that the NCAA and its member institutions offer have the same product design rules.
-When Congress has perceived inequities or other concerns in intercollegiate athletics, such as differing opportunities for men and women, it has addressed them through legislation.
-See 20 U.S.C. § 1681 et seq.
-But it has never mandated any particular product design.
-Rather, it has left colleges and universities, acting through governing bodies, such as the NCAA, to establish the parameters of intercollegiate athletic competition, just as they do with any other part of their educational programs.
+In particular, as supply of and demand for college sports transitioned to television-and now to the complexities of our digital economy-the NCAA's consistent and growing popularity reflects a product ("amateur sports" played by students and identified with the academic tradition) that continues to generate enormous consumer interest.
+Moreover, it appears without dispute that the NCAA, while in control of the design of its own athletic products, has preserved their integrity as amateur sports, notwithstanding the commercial success of some of them, particularly Division I basketball and Bowl Subdivision football.
+And even the less commercially successful sports that the NCAA and its member institutions offer have the same product design rules.